solliancenet/tech-immersion-data-ai/day2-exp2/README.md

    "AZURE_SEARCH_SERVICE_KEY": "B54E21DC49EB3B5A322190851F22BA8E"
    ```

-9. Return to the Azure portal, and select your **Cognitive Services** account from the list of resources under the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop).
+9. Return to the Azure portal, and select the **Cognitive Services** account named **tech-immersion-cogserv** from the list of resources under the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop).

    ![The Cognitive Services resource is highlighted in the tech-immersion resource group.](media/tech-immersion-resource-group-cog-services.png "Cognitive Services resource")

+   > **NOTE**: There are three different Cognitive Services accounts in the resource group.
+You will want the one named **tech-immersion-cogserv** for this experience.

 10. On the Cognitive Services blade, select **Properties** from the left-hand menu, and then copy the value for the **Resource ID** field by selecting the copy button to the right of the field.